teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/asteroids-v-meteors.jpg" class="medium-image">

-Note - this image^ is probably for the wrong "meteors" game.
+Note - this image (right) is for the wrong "meteors" game.
 I'm looking for a more correct replacement.
 See this [video](https://www.youtube.com/watch?v=jotEgcEY6-w) and this [article](http://allincolorforaquarter.blogspot.com/2012/12/meteors.html) for more info.
 Hat tip to [Herman Hermitage](https://twitter.com/HermanHermitage) for pointing this out.

 <p class="big-text"><em>"The probability of successfully navigating an asteroid field is approximately 3,720 to 1."</em> -- C3PO</p>